samir-s-hassan/RecipeRoulette/README.md

 - [X] Week 8/Sprint 1: Create and setup an Xcode project for the app.
 Add a logo to the app.
 App should build.
       - Challenges faced: The wireframe was difficult to draw as I'm not the most artistic and am not really good at making UI/UX.
 Also, did not write any code because the app brainstorming, choosing, and designing took a while.
 This was a no-code week.
-- [ ] Week 9/Sprint 2: Created a login page with its UI.
+- [X] Week 9/Sprint 2: Created a login page with its UI.
-      - Challenges faced:
+      - Challenges faced: N/A
 - [ ] Week 10/Sprint 3:
       - Challenges faced: